-Before heading to the island, make sure you pack everything you’ll need for your stay.
+Before heading to the island, pack everything you’ll need for your stay.
 You’ll need to be self-sufficient while visiting Isle Royale National Park.

 If you’re up for the adventure, there is plenty to do on the island.
-Besides camping, there are miles of trails, ranger programs, and plenty of fishing spots to check out.
-This is one of the best adventure outings available on North Shore.
+Besides camping, there are miles of trails, ranger programs, and plenty of fishing spots.
+This is one of the best adventure outings available on the North Shore.

 27. Lake Superior Railroad Museum